 Another option is to make your own roller coaster using found materials – paper straws, cardboard boxes and tape!
 Sure, those plastic, bendy straws might make it a little faster to create but plastic straws can’t be recycled which is something to consider when sourcing materials.

 Creating a catapult is another fun creative problem-solving challenge.
 You can create any context you’d like – or even better – let your child decide why they need to make a catapult, what it will throw.
 Building a story around the activity is a great way to play!

-Download this STEM “Build a Raft” challenge for free.
+Download this STEM “Build a Raft” challenge.
 Your kids can cut out the template and read the instructions on the sheet.